PennLINC/FlywheelTools/Paper.md

 Flywheel.
 Users can filter their queries, so as to operate on an entire Flywheel project, a subset of subjects, or a subset of sessions.
-Notably each command has the ability to safely test and evaluate its effects without manipulating metadata on Flywheel or writing data to disk.
+Notably each command has the ability to safely test and evaluate its effects without manipulating metadata on Flywheel or writing data to disk (using the `--dry-run` option).
 In particular, there are five commands users can access:

 #### 1. `fw-heudiconv-tabulate`